-A new study from England offers yet another challenge to the long-held belief that corticosteroids increase a horse’s risk of developing laminitis, a potentially devastating inflammatory condition affecting the hooves.
+A study from England offers yet another challenge to the long-held belief that corticosteroids increase a horse’s risk of developing laminitis, a potentially devastating inflammatory condition affecting the hooves.

 “The concern that corticosteroids cause laminitis is based on a handful of single case reports in the scientific literature in which animals that were treated with corticosteroids also developed laminitis,” explains Nicola Menzies-Gow, VetMB, PhD, of the Royal Veterinary College (RVC) in Hertfordshire. “[However,] there are also lots of studies in the scientific literature in which horses were given high doses of corticosteroids over a prolonged period of time and laminitis did not occur.”